team

 Chiricahua Apache, Xicana, German

-Stephanie (she/her) is the Conservation Science Lead and Ecologist for INDIGENOUS LED.
+Stephanie (she/her) is the Consulting Scientific Advisor for INDIGENOUS LED.
 She has worked in the fields of botany, forestry, fisheries, wildlife, and environmental education.
 She graduated with a Masters of Environmental Science degree and Natural Resource Conflict Resolution certificate from the University of Montana.
 Stephanie's research foci include: traditional ecological knowledge, human-carnivore conflict prevention, community-based conservation, and decolonial curricula development.
 Engaging communities in shifting perspectives of keystone relatives is what she is most passionate about.
 In the photo above, Stephanie stands within the deserts of the Ute and Southern Paiute people.

 Blackfoot